-We are providing this letter in connection with your attestation review of HUD's annual submission of fiscal year 2018 funds expended for the National Drug Control Program.
-You conducted your attestation to (l) provide negative assurance that nothing came to the attention of the OIG that would cause you to believe our agency's accounting submission to the Office of National Drug Control Policy (ONDCP) was presented other than fairly in all material respects and (2) report whether HUD's submission to ONDCP was in compliance with applicable laws and regulations.
+We are providing this letter in connection with your attestation review of HUD's annual submission of fiscal year 2019 funds expended for the National Drug Control Program.
+You conducted your attestation to (I) provide limited assurance that nothing came to the attention of the OIG that would cause you to believe our agency's accounting submission to the Office of National Drug Control Policy (ONDCP) was presented other than fairly in all material respects based on the criteria and (2) report whether HUD's submission to ONDCP was in compliance with applicable laws and regulations.